 However before any birth there must be a conception.
 It was here in the Warwickshire and Leicestershire area that George Fox was brought up and developed his concerns and message.
 The early pages of his Journal detail his early questioning and some of the people that he consulted and studied with.
 The local church in Fenny Drayton had a priest appointed by the local Purefory family See the book 'George Fox and the Purefoys who had a very questioning approach to religion.
 It was into this that 'revolutionary' society that he was brought up.

 The Author of this site had the thought that all he had to do was to study the early pages of George Fox's journal and locate places of interest.
-However the information in the early pages are unfortunately rather sparse and we know the Thomas Elwood edited out 12 pages prior to publication of the first edition.
-But we hope that visitors, tourists and Fox trotting pilgrims find it of interest!
+However the information in the early pages is unfortunately rather sparse and we know the Thomas Elwood in the preparation of the Journal for print edited out 12 pages prior to publication of the first edition.
+But we hope that visitors, tourists and Fox trotting pilgrims find the website and the areas of interest!

-Coming out of very troubled times in England – both politically and religiously, (The Civil war was from 1642-1651) he saw though the confusion to show that:
+Coming out of very troubled times in England – both politically and religiously, (The Civil war was from 1642-1651) George Fox saw though the confusion to show that:

 From a theological point of view taking us back to First Century Christianity with it fire, enthusiasms and openness to all.